cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeTrainer-sparksink.md

 **path:** Path of the FileSet to save the model to.

 **features:** A comma-separated sequence of fields to use for training.
-Features to be used, must be of simple type :
+Features to be used, must be of simple type.
-String, int, double, float, long, bytes, boolean.

 **predictionField:** The field from which to get the prediction.
 It must be of type double.